-Example: Suppose your organization has a three-tier process for approving expenses.
-With an approval process, you specify how to automatically handle each request and who in your organization must review the expense, based on the amount requested.
+Example: Your org has a three-tier process for approving expenses.
+This approval process automatically assigns each request to right person in your org, based on the amount requested.

-- If an expense record is submitted for approval, lock the record so that users cannot edit it and change the status to "Submitted." - If the amount is \$50 or less, automatically approve the request. - If the amount is greater than \$50, send an approval request to the direct manager. - If the amount is greater than \$5,000 and the first approval request is approved, send an approval request to the Vice President. - If all approval requests are approved, change the status to "Approved" and unlock the record. - If any approval requests are rejected, change the status to "Rejected" and unlock the record.
+If an expense record is submitted for approval, lock the record so that users cannot edit it and change the status to Submitted.

+If the amount is \$50 or less, approve the request.
+If the amount is greater than \$50, send an approval request to the direct manager.
+If the amount is greater than \$5,000 and the first approval request is approved, send an approval request to the vice president.

+If all approval requests are approved, change the status to Approved and unlock the record.
+If any approval requests are rejected, change the status to Rejected and unlock the record.